ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Trusted-Contact-Screen.md

 # Accessibility on the Trusted Contact Screen

-**ID: US-BTC-460**
+**ID: US-BTC-459**

-Description: In the portal, users who require accessibility features can easily add or edit a second trusted contact on the specific screen, which has been designed to be accessible.
-Navigation through the elements is logically organized, with a clear sequence to move between items, as well as detailed descriptions and correct identification of component types.
-This facilitates effective and clear management of trusted contacts, especially for those using assistive technology, such as screen readers.
+Description: This feature in the app ensures that the "Add a Trusted Contact" screen is user-friendly for individuals with special needs.
+Navigation through the screen elements is organized in a logical manner so that everyone can easily understand and use it.
+Screen readers and other assistive technologies provide clear descriptions of each part of the screen, helping users understand the purpose of each item.
+All elements are clearly identified, ensuring that users comprehend their functions without difficulty.